 The Parliament of India passed the “Sexual Harassment of Women at Workplace (Prevention, Prohibition, and Redressal) Act,” in the year 2013.
-This ACT provides protection against sexual harassment of women at workplace.
+This ACT provides protection against sexual harassment of women at the workplace.
 Redressal & for the prevention and of complaints of sexual harassment and for the matters connected therewith or incidental thereto

 The main objective of an internal complaint committee is to protect women workers from sexual harassment at the workplace.